 But this is more than just fresh seafood and meat.
 Lori and her husband Barry designed and built the farm-house style interior, with plenty of counters and shelves to be filled with interesting merchandise.
 There’s an ample stock of excellent wines from Oregon vineyards (including, yes, Pinot Noir), dozens of loaves of different kinds of freshly baked breads and pizza crust from Empire Bakery, local honey, and all kinds of specialty canned goods, sauces, jams, spices, rubs, and more.
 There is something interesting to examine in every nook and cranny.

+We sit down.
+Lori has a bright, welcoming smile and a confident, engaging presence.
+I feel instantly relaxed and welcomed by her and so our conversation begins.
+She tells me she was born and raised in Bandon and has never lived elsewhere in her 47 years.
+The building has much history and is actually where Lori’s mother-in-law had a fish market from 1969-1971.
+They have come full circle, so to speak!
 Her love of Bandon and the surrounding region runs deep.
 She describes the town as the “most beautiful place in the world to live.
 It is truly magical.”
 The window of the fish market overlooks the Coquille River with a glimpse of the lighthouse on the opposite shore.
 Lori explains that she feels connected to the many rivers along the coastline.“I love the beauty of being near water: the Sixes, the Elk … I have a home on Floras Creek, and grew up camping on the Rogue.”
 When she needs an ocean fix in the midst of a busy day, her “go-to drive is to the jetty to just enjoy sitting in the car or walking the beach.”

 Lori is an integral part of the community.
 She sits on several boards of directors of local organizations, donates time and goods to actively helps raise funds for Bandon schools and other causes, runs three family businesses (she and her husband Barry also own The Beverage Barn and Sunrise Cleaning), and daily spends time with and cares for her granddaughter, Addy.
 “We are grandparents, and we love it!”
 Addy also contributes to the Farm & Sea Market by taste testing the award-winning chowder and most recently, helping her father, a crab fisherman, offload his 75,000 pound catch, which the family aptly calls, “Addy’s Catch.”